Debt is a scary thing. Unfortunately, many Americans don’t necessarily see it that way.

 But there’s something incredibly liberating knowing that you don’t owe anyone anything.
 When you get that paycheck, you can literally use it for whatever you want.
 It’s a feeling that’s hard to describe, but oh-so worth it.

 Debt is like quicksand.
-The deeper you sink, the quicker it sucks you in, and the more you feel helpless.
-While it’s not impossible to dig yourself out of it, there are a number of things you have to do to prevent yourself from backsliding again.
+The deeper you sink, the quicker it sucks you in, and the more helpless you feel.
+While it’s not impossible to dig yourself out of it (quite the contrary), there are a number of things you have to do to prevent yourself from backsliding again.

 These are five tips that I’ve used to move forward and and place safeguards to ensure that I never start heading down that all-too-familiar path again.